AY2324S2-CS2113-F15-4/tp/docs/UserGuide.md

-find-unread -> to find list of books that are unread find-label [KEYWORD] -> to find list of books that stored under a certain label find-rate [RATING] -> to find list of books with specified rating bye -> to exit BookBuddy software
+find-unread -> to find list of books that are unread find-label [KEYWORD] -> to find list of books that stored under a certain label find-rate [RATING] -> to find list of books with specified rating find-author [AUTHOR] -> to find list of books written by specific author bye -> to exit BookBuddy software
 ```